Cape Union Mart: History

 Cape Union Mart was founded in Cape Town in 1933 by Philip Krawitz, who wanted the store to be known as “Tavern of the Seas”, for servicemen and tourists passing through the city.
 The product offering at the Corporation Street store, compared to the top retailers of the time, was diverse, and the outlet became known as ‘The friendly store’.

-To draw customers to this destination store, Krawitz printed out a small map of Cape Town - smaller than a postcard.
-On the map, he highlighted the Post Office, Railway Station, and the Cape Union Mart store.
-When passenger ships docked in the port at the harbor, Krawitz would take his small boat and row out to the ship.
-He then boarded the ship and handed out the map, as marketing for the store.

 In the early 1950s, Krawitz introduced South African consumers to international brands and items such as Levi's jeans, the Hong Kong Anorak, Norwegian socks, Gore-Tex foul weather jackets, and drip-dry safari suits.

 In 1997, Cape Union opened its first factory, in the neighborhood of Ottery, Cape Town, which is still in existence as of 2025.

 Cape Union launched its own brand of outdoor equipment and apparel, called K-Way, in 1981.

-The second private label brand at Cape Union, Old Khaki, was launched in 1999.

 In 2002, the company opened its first stores outside South Africa, in Botswana and Namibia.

 Cape Union launched its first TV campaign, with advertising agency King James, in 2004.
 The 6 ads featured as part of the campaign, which ran for a few weeks on local stations SABC 2 and SABC 3, illustrated how Cape Union Mart uses nature to inspire their product innovations.

 In 2006, Cape Union launched another in-house brand; a women's clothing line called poetry.

 Cape Union launched a large experiential store in Century City, called the Canal Walk Adventure Center, in 2012.

 In 2024, the retailer began selling jackets for dogs.

 Also in 2024, Cape Union Mart's Supply Chain Executive thanked the Localisation Support Fund (LSF), South African non-profit organization focused on the local manufacturing industry, for its efforts to strengthen the country's retail sector.

 The LSF seeks to drive economic growth, accelerate industrialization in South Africa, and position local firms for long-term success, including through its Retail-Clothing, Textile, Footwear, and Leather (R-CTFL) Masterplan.
 The LSF aims to create 330,000 jobs, and grow South African retail sales to R250 billion by 2030, which directly impacts the growth of Cape Union, among other, similar retailers.

-In the same year, Cape Union's K-Way brand partnered with South African company Sealand to launch an exclusive sustainable, locally-produced collection of outdoor apparel and equipment such as backpacks and bags.
+In the same year, Cape Union's K-Way brand partnered with South African company Sealand to launch a sustainable, locally-produced collection of outdoor apparel and equipment such as backpacks and bags.
 The K-Way x Sealand collection is made from recycled materials, aligning with both brands’ philosophies of protecting the environment.
 Limited quantities of the items were released at select Sealand and Cape Union stores in November 2024.